SAR-ARD/s1ard/docs/general/S1_NRB.rst

 The central function for processing backscatter data with SNAP is :func:`S1_NRB.snap.process`.
 It will perform all necessary steps to generate radiometrically terrain corrected gamma naught backscatter plus all relevant additional datasets like local incident angle and local contribution area (see argument ``export_extra``).
-The following functions are called in sequence:
+In a full processor run, the following functions are called in sequence:

-- :func:`S1_NRB.snap.mli`: creates multilooked image files (MLIs) per polarization including
+- :func:`S1_NRB.snap.pre`: general pre-processing including

   + Orbit state vector enhancement
   + (GRD only) border noise removal
-  + Calibration to beta naught
+  + Calibration to beta naught (for RTC) and sigma naught (for NESZ)
   + Thermal noise removal (including generation of noise equivalent sigma zero (NESZ) noise power images)
   + (SLC only) debursting and swath merging

-  + Multilooking
+- :func:`S1_NRB.snap.mli`: creates multi-looked image files (MLIs) per polarization if the target pixel spacing is larger than the source pixel spacing.

 - :func:`S1_NRB.snap.rtc`: radiometric terrain flattening.
   Output is backscatter in gamma naught RTC (:math:`\gamma^0_T`) and sigma naught RTC (:math:`\sigma^0_T`) as well as the scattering area (:math:`\beta^0 / \gamma^0_T`).